liuk5546/English-Learner/tpo/speaking/task3.md

 > been `[bɪn]`

 What about me?
 I hate to admit it, but after a few hours of discussion, I started wondering if it was worth everyone's time to argue about this.
 As more people sided with senior management, **I started to feel like I was the only one holding up the vote. **Everyone else seemed to think change wasn't necessary, so I voted against my own idea in the end.
-So we unanimously decided to stay with the current old-looking design.
+So we `unanimously` decided to stay with the current old-looking design.
 But this decision **ended up costing us a lot of money**.
 That same year, our competitor came out with a new design that attracted some of our customers and prevented us from profiting on potential new customers.

 > worth adj. 同介词用法，后跟名词，代词、数字和动名词。
 >
 > it was worth everyone's time to argue about a computer design makeover.
 >
 > profit `[ˈprɑːfɪt]`
+>
+> unanimous 一致的

 ### 5